abap-community/abap-community/remote-events/README.md

 https://cuckoo.team/abap-community

-For the retro periods after each session, a timer of 15 will be set.:w
+For the retro periods after each session, a timer of 15 will be set.

 ## Summary